Alternative to Check Presentation

 Walk and Talk with Hot Shoe Flash

-One of my favorite shots to do for organizations is doing what I call the “Walk and Talk.”
-This is where I have two or more people walk next to each other towards me.
+One of my favorite shots for organizations is doing what I call the “Walk and Talk.”
+This is where two or more people walk next to each other towards me.

-I encourage them to barely feel each other next to each other.
-This keeps them from walking further and further from each other.
-The closeness to each other also helps communicate they are friends.
+I encourage them to feel each other barely next to each other.
+This keeps them from walking further and further apart.
+Their closeness also helps communicate that they are friends.
 This is using the body language of touching or almost touching to help communicate their relationship.

-Now here are examples I did while teaching in Kona, Hawaii in February this year.
-These first ones I was showing the students how to use two hot shoe flashes as fill lights.
+Here are examples I did while teaching in Kona, Hawaii, in February this year.
+In these first ones, I was showing the students how to use two hot shoe flashes as fill lights.
 I have included the assistant carrying the lights for these examples to show you what they are doing as well.

-I am talking to the subjects and explaining what I want them to do.
-No flash went off here.
+I talk to the subjects and explain what I want them to do—no flash when off here.

-Notice the assistant must be pretty close to the subjects for the flash to work properly.
-In addition to the flashes I am using the RadioPoppers PX system to help relay the infrared signal from the Nikon SU800 on my camera to the flashes.
+Notice that the assistant must be pretty close to the subjects for the flash to work properly.
+In addition to the flashes, I am using the RadioPoppers PX system to help relay the infrared signal from the Nikon SU800 on my camera to the flashes.

 We switched out the subjects so everyone could experience what it felt like doing this exercise and see it being done.

-While showing the class how to use the hot shoe flashes there were a few times where I got ahead of the flashes recycling.
-By not waiting long enough between flashes (2 sec) the flash wouldn’t fire.
+While showing the class how to use the hot shoe flashes, there were a few times when I got ahead of the flashes’ recycling.
+By not waiting long enough between flashes (2 seconds), the flash wouldn’t fire.

 Walk and Talk with Studio Strobe

-To help everyone see the difference in flashes I also used an AlienBee 1600 being powered by a Vagabond Mini Lithium battery.
-I was borrowing the Photo Schools radio remotes, but most of the time I now use Pocket Wizard Mini TT1 Transmitter on my Nikon Camera and have the Pocket Wizard Plus II transceiver on the flashes.
+To help everyone see the difference in flashes, I also used an AlienBee 1600 powered by a Vagabond Mini Lithium battery.
+I borrowed the Photo Schools radio remotes, but I now mostly use the Pocket Wizard Mini TT1 Transmitter on my Nikon Camera and the Pocket Wizard Plus II transceiver on the flashes.

 The MiniTT1 will let me shoot at 1/500 sync speed rather than just 1/250.

-The AlienBee 1600 has the reflector that comes with them on it.
-So notice that the flash is lighting more of the subjects.
-I can change that by just adding a grid, but didn’t for these photos.
+The AlienBee 1600 has the reflector that comes with it, so notice that the flash lights more of the subject.
+I can change that by just adding a grid, but I didn’t for these photos.

 The flash is set at about 1/8 power.
-I can almost shoot on motor drive setting for these photos.
-The reason is the recycle time is so short.
+I can almost shoot on the motor drive setting for these photos, which is why the recycle time is so short.

-When I shot these photos not a single time did the flash not fire.
-I think that when it comes to getting the best expression you need to be able to shoot at any moment and not just when your flashes are ready.
+When I shot these photos, not a single time did the flash fire.
+I think that when it comes to getting the best expression, you need to be able to shoot at any moment and not just when your flashes are ready.

 I would highly encourage using the studio strobe over the hot shoe flash for this reason alone.